First-Time Transfer Checklist Fall 2014

 - Check your application status for missing items.
 Log into myNorthridge at www.csun.edu, locate My Checklist, and review your Incomplete Tasks.
 Learn more at My Admissions Checklist.

 - Prepare to register and remember important dates.
-Beginning in late October, watch your mailbox for the Spring 2014 Registration Access Mailer.
+Beginning in early May, watch your mailbox for the Fall 2014 Registration Access Mailer.
 It contains your enrollment appointment as well as the earliest date and time you can go online to register in classes.

 You will receive a paper Registration Access Mailer for your first semester only.
-Thereafter, visit the Semester Bulletin for registration news and calendars.
+Thereafter, visit the Registration Calendar for registration news and dates.
 Your registration appointment and any holds also display in “My Checklist.”

-Beginning with your enrollment time, through December 10, 2013, you may enroll in classes online through “myNorthridge” and the SOLAR Student Center.
-Beginning December 11, 2013, you may continue to access online registration.
+Beginning with your enrollment time, through July 13, 2014, you may enroll in classes online through “myNorthridge.”
+Beginning July 14, 2014, you may continue to access online registration.
 No appointment is required.
-For additional dates, see the Semester Bulletin.
+For additional dates, see the Registration Calendar.

-Enrollment is limited to 13 units during the enrollment by appointment period and will increase beginning December 11, 2013.
-You are encouraged to make every unit count by enrolling in courses required for your degree and not dropping courses as this will negatively impact your graduation plan.
+Enrollment is limited to 13 units during the enrollment by appointment period and will increase beginning July 14, 2014.
+You are encouraged to make every unit count by enrolling in courses required for your degree so you stay on track for graduation.

 - Make an appointment with your academic advisor.
 Students who seek advisement before registering are more likely to enroll in the courses they need and less likely to make errors that can cost time and money.
 Meeting with an academic advisor is the best way to take all the necessary steps that will lead to timely graduation.